Parenting · 12 Modules · 48 Lessons · Self-Paced

 Why do teenagers withdraw from their parents?

 Adolescence involves a profound neurological and psychological reorganisation.
-The identity formed in relation to parents must be renegotiated and made more autonomous — a process that requires psychological space and interior privacy.
+The identity formed in relation to parents must be renegotiated and made more autonomous — a process that requires psychological space.
 The withdrawal is developmental, not personal.
-However, protective withdrawal (avoiding communication because it feels unsafe) is a different pattern with different causes, and the course helps you distinguish between them.
+Part One of this course gives you the full framework for understanding it and responding to it.

 What if my teenager's withdrawal seems more serious than normal development?

-Module 5 covers the distinction between ordinary developmental withdrawal and withdrawal that signals something more concerning — depression, anxiety, social difficulties, or other issues that warrant professional support.
-If you are worried about your child's safety or wellbeing, seek professional support.
+Module 5 of Part One covers the distinction between ordinary developmental withdrawal and withdrawal that signals something more concerning: depression, anxiety, social difficulties, or issues that warrant professional support.
+If you are worried about your child's safety, please seek professional support.
 This course is not a substitute for clinical assessment.

 My Inner Foundation